ariesta60/GramScript/README.md

 * Full Proxy Support
     * Enter your Proxy at start
     * Only use Premium Proxies!
+    * Enter Proxy manually or use proxy config file
 * Mass Story Viewer
     * Watch Stories from certain users followers list
     * Undetected by Instagram